 Payloads implementing independent recovery systems shall comply with the same requirements and goals as the launch vehicle for "recovery system testing".
-These requirements and goals are defined in Section 3.8..
+These requirements and goals are defined in Section 3.8.

 7.1.3.
-DEPLOYABLE PAYLOAD GPS TRACKING REQUIRED
+Deployable Payload Landing Site Tracking Required

 It must be noted that deployable payloads are equivalent to flight vehicle bodies and sections, in that they can be difficult to locate after landing.
-All deployable payloads shall feature the same mandatory GPS tracking system as all rockets and rocket stages as specified in Section 3.5. of this document.
+All deployable payloads shall feature the same mandatory landing site tracking system as all rockets and rocket stages as specified in Section 3.5. of this document.